pstroe/chartering-new-realms-2024/chapter1.md

 The Knowledge is provided by the user in the form of uploaded files, which provides addtional context for the GPT to reference.
 The New Capabilities consist of Web Browsing, DALL·E Image Generation, Canvas and Advanced Data Analysis, which allow the GPT to perform additional functionality. {cite:p}`openai_2025, openai_knowledge`

-In order to have the custom GPT perform the XML-formatting task, the appraoch of interactive or multi-shot reasoning was chosen, as it has been shown that this improves GPT's performance compared to a single-shot reasoning approach {cite:p}`truhn_2023`.
+In order to have the custom GPT perform the XML-formatting task, the approach of interactive or multi-shot reasoning was chosen, as it has been shown that this improves GPT's performance compared to a single-shot reasoning approach {cite:p}`truhn_2023`.

 #### Try 1